kptdev/kpt/site/book/06-deploying-packages/01-initializing-a-package-for-apply.md

-!> Once a package is applied to the cluster, you do not want to change the metadata in the `inventory` section as it severs the association between the package and the `ResourceGroup` and will be destructive.
+!> Once a package is applied to the cluster, you do not want to change the metadata in the `inventory` section as it severs the association between the package and the `ResourceGroup` leading to destructive operations.

 [init-doc]: /reference/cli/live/init/